Nudibranchs and other slugs that you may see at the Poor Knights Islands

 Feeds on sponges

-Probably the most common and easy to see nudibranchs at the Poor Knights.
+Probably the most common and easy to see nudibranchs at the Poor Knights all year round.
 Commonly found near grey sponges.

 Chromodoris aureomarginata